Wavelet-resolved coherence beats in the Overhauser field of a thermal nuclear spin ensemble: Introduction

-In this work we employ the wavelet, so-called scalograms, particularly using SST, to shed light on the spectro-temporal characteristics of an unpolarized ensemble of nuclear spins hf-coupled to a CS in a diamond crystal structure \cite{witzel14, ma15}.
+In this work we employ the wavelet so-called, scalograms, in particular SST, to shed light on the spectro-temporal characteristics of an unpolarized ensemble of nuclear spins hf-coupled to a CS in a diamond crystal structure \cite{witzel14, ma15}.
 We keep track of coherence dynamics within the NSB through the two-point correlation function which is computed using the CCE method \cite{ma15}.
 We show that in the early-time behavior when the coherence is preserved in the spin ensemble, the Overhauser fluctuations are modulated by d-d-induced small inhomogeneous detunings of nearly resonant transitions within the NSB.
-The resultant beats extending over relatively longer time intervals are readily captured on the scalograms where both temporal and spectral behaviors of nuclear spin noise are unveiled simultaneously.
+The resultant beating extending over relatively longer time intervals is readily captured on the scalograms where both temporal and spectral behaviors of nuclear spin noise are unveiled simultaneously.
 Moreover, a second kind of beating that affects the fast dynamics is also detectable, originating from the inhomogeneous spread of the hf coupling of each nucleus with the CS.
-The significance of these results is that it provides a crucial spatial information about the spinful nuclei surrounding the CS.
+The significance of these results is that they provide a crucial spatial information about the spinful nuclei surrounding the CS.
 In particular, we demonstrate that different realizations in regard to spinful sites have distinct bearings on the scalograms as can be directionally probed by orienting the hf axis.
 This makes it possible to identify nearest-neighboring spins by means of their distance to the CS, and the alignment of dipolar displacement vector with respect to external magnetic field within the pure-dephasing regime.
-Herewith, we assert that wavelet-resolved coherence beats can supply valuable and complementary information that can simplify the task of three-dimensional reconstruction of nuclear spin sites, as recently demonstrated over $^{13}$C nuclei in an nitrogen vacancy center \cite{abobeih19}.
+Lastly, to render our simplistic model more realistic, we add random telegraph noise to represent classical two-level fluctuators spread over the lattice.
+Even when the coherence beating becomes totally concealed, its denoising is possible using existing techniques specific to wavelet domain.
+Herewith, we assert that wavelet-resolved coherence beating can supply valuable and complementary information that can simplify the task of 3D reconstruction of nuclear spin sites, as recently reported over $^{13}$C nuclei in a nitrogen vacancy center \cite{abobeih19}.